cuchaz/jfxgl/README.md

 ```

+**WARNING** For some people using IntelliJ, the JRE jars get prepended to the classpath.
+This confuses the crap
+out of JFXGL's classloader and you'll see bizzare exceptions like ` java.lang.SecurityException: Prohibited package name`.
+JRE jars should not be on the classpath under normal circumstances.
+To fix these errors in IntelliJ, remove the JRE jars
+from the classpath. `java` knows how to find them just fine without them being on the classpath.

 ### Hello World

 JFXGL is designed to work just like LWJGL3 and leave you complete control over your window and the render loop.